Table of Contents:

 Various things keep going wrong.

-In other words, God, the Heavenly Father, disciplines His children.
+In other words, God, the Heavenly Father, can discipline His children, not out of cruelty, but because of His love.

 Your parent disciplines you to help correct your bad attitude or actions.

-In a similar way, the Bible tells us that God uses situations to discipline and correct people.
+Similarly, the Bible tells us that God can use situations to discipline and correct people.

 The Apostle Paul said: